First 3 months

 Hungry

-• rooting - where your baby turns their head, nuzzles and thrusts their tongue in the direction of a breast or bottle
+- rooting - where your baby turns their head, nuzzles, and is looking for a breast or bottle

 Alert and ready to play or interact